rosamundlim/asr-submission/README.md

 If you would like to deploy it locally, take the following steps:
 1. Go to requirements.txt > run pip install on lines 21 and 22
 2. Ensure you have the following files in the following directories:
-- ../elastic-backend: edit env.example to .env, place you ca.crt here (refer to ElastiSearch documentation)
+- ../elastic-backend: edit env.example to .env, place your ca.crt here (refer to ElastiSearch documentation)
 - ../search-ui/../config/: edit engine.json.example to engine.json
 - ../search-ui/../src/: replace secrets.json.example with your key and change it to secrets.json
 - npm install node-modules (ensure you have node-modules installed)